 | Left: rear view of a bottom.
 An additional cooling air outlet hatch is visible, and a crank holder above.
 In a bottom plate, on the left, there is a an additional air intake hatch.|

 |Left: an idler wheel with a tension adjustment gear.|

 Right: a sprocket wheel.

-| Left: grill outlet of a cooling air.
+| Left: a grill outlet of a cooling air at the rear.
 A semicircular hole is for an emergency starting crank.
-To use the crank, the grill must be opened and the crank should be put into holder and coupled with a shaft inside. |
+To use the crank, the grill must be opened and the crank should be put into its holder and coupled with a shaft inside. |

-The interior is incomplete, on photos there are lacking, first of all, a Polski Fiat 122 engine between crew seats, an exhaust collector, a water radiator behind driver's seat, a steering wheel, a control panel, seats' backrests and some other minor equipment.
+The interior in 2005 was incomplete.
+On the photographs there are lacking, first of all, Polski Fiat 122AC or BC engine between crew seats, an exhaust collector, a water radiator behind driver's seat, a steering wheel, a control panel, seats' backrests and some other minor equipment.

-The commander's reversible periscope is post-war, but is basically a copy of original Gundlach reversible periscopeWikipedia (the Polish invention by Ryszard Gundlach, sold to Vickers before the war, then popularized as Tank Periscope Mk.4 in allied vehicles, then copied by the Soviets and finally manucfatured in Poland again under Soviet licence...).
+The commander's reversible periscope is post-war, but is basically a copy of original Gundlach reversible periscopeWikipedia (the Polish invention by Ryszard Gundlach, sold to Vickers before the war, then popularized as Tank Periscope Mk.4 in allied vehicles, then copied by the Soviets and finally manucfatured in Poland again under licence along with Soviet tanks...).

-| Left: view from the rear.
-Visible is a plate before the driver, the gearbox and a steering wheel shaft.
+| Left: a view from the rear.
+Visible is a plate before the driver (with the periscope lacking), the gearbox and the steering wheel shaft.
 The seats could be shifted in longitudinal axis, and there were small holes before them, to remove trash. |

 Photos copyright to Micha³ Derela and Zbyszek Cheda © 2005, released under cc-by-sa-2.5 licence.